phoeluga/LCD-Content-Formatter/README.md

 ## Preface

-This extension was build due to another project what will implement a usage of a HD44780 LCD display.
+This extension was build due to another project what will implement a usage of a HD44780 LCD.
 The display was used via I2C extender on a Raspberry Pi.

 ## Prerequisites